Xinglab/IRIS/README.md

 ### Example
-We provide a wrapper ([run_example.sh](run_example.sh)) to run the above [IRIS streamlined major modules](#streamlined-major-modules) using [example files](example), included in the IRIS package.
+We provide a wrapper ([run_example](run_example)) to run the above [IRIS streamlined major modules](#streamlined-major-modules) using [example files](example), included in the IRIS package.
 For customized pipeline development, we recommend that users use this script as a reference.
 Under the IRIS folder, do:
 ```
-./run_example.sh
+./run_example
 ```
 __As mentioned in [Usage](#usage), this example run will involve submitting the job array to the SGE system.__ It will take < 5 min for the formatting and screening steps and usually < 15 min for the prediction step (SGE job arrays).\
 A successful test run will generate the following result files (row numbers are displayed before each file name):